Ecos-platform/sspgen/README.md

 A Command Line Application for generating SSP archives from a Kotlin script using a custom Domain Specific Language (DSL).

+`sspgen` will perform some validation of the SystemStructureDefinitions, e.g. checking that connectors exists and that connections are made between the same variable type.

+Resources bundled with the generated `.ssp` may be specified as both local files and remote URLs.

 ### Example

 Imagine a file named `ExampleSspGen.kts` with the following content: